FBI arrests suspect near Seattle in DC area suspicious packages case

 An investigation determined Phan appeared to have sent the packages, which contained potential destructive devices, from the Seattle area to mail processing facilities at military bases and CIA headquarters in Langley, Va., the FBI said.

+The message makes multiple references to "synaptic frequency" and President Donald Trump, the source said.

-At one point the note reads: "President Trump business man we want $250 million all you dead," the source said.
+At one point the note reads: "President Trump business man we want $250 million all you dead," according to the source.

 Phan was previously known to the Secret Service, after sending letters to the White House, sources also told ABC News.